opnsense/docs/source/manual/how-tos/caddy.rst

 ============================== ====================
 Options                        Values
 ============================== ====================
-Domain                         mydomain.duckdns.org
+**Domain**                     mydomain.duckdns.org
-Upstream Domain                192.168.1.1
+**Upstream Domain**            192.168.1.1
 ============================== ====================

 * Press **Save** and **Apply**

 ..
-Note:: Now Caddy listens on Port 80 and 443, and reverse proxies everything from mydomain.duckdns.org to 192.168.1.1:80.
+Note:: Leave all other fields to default or empty.
+Now Caddy listens on Port 80 and 443, and reverse proxies everything from mydomain.duckdns.org to 192.168.1.1:80.
 All headers and the real IP are automatically passed to the upstream destination.
 For different ports, check the advanced settings.
 Let's Encrypt Certificate and Dynamic DNS Updates are all handled automatically.

 ---------------------------------